 One of the easiest and most technical approaches is to fill your space with imagery and messaging supportive of the identities of your students, particularly your marginalized students.
 Students develop their first impression as they look around your classroom and wait for you to begin class.
 Before you even have a chance to speak to the class, students are internalizing the messaging in your room.

-So, help their first impression be a supportive one by hanging posters and graphics that affirm their identify and send the right message.
-Students can connect with images of artists, subject matter, historical images, or images of support like Hate Has No Home Here graphics.
-Scan your room and ask, can each of my students connect personally with something in this room?
-What messages do the images in my room send and to whom?
+So, help their first impression be a supportive one by hanging posters and graphics that affirm their identity and send the right message.
+Students can connect with images of artists, subject matter, historical images, or images of support like the Hate Has No Home Here graphics.
+Scan your room and ask, “Can each of my students connect personally with something in this room?
+What messages do the images in my room send and to whom?”

 Words matter.
 The words you use and don’t use with students play a critical role in supporting their identity.
 While you might initially think about direct conversations with students, marginalized students can be equally impacted when they overhear a teacher’s comment to another student.
 Or, if they observe no action by the teacher for student comments.
 Help students by being aware and informed of the various sub-groups students can represent.
 Be able to identify stereotypical or biased imagery in student work or reference materials and address them accordingly.
 Have an understanding of their culture, so you use appropriate language and terminology.

-Honoring and acknowledging the identities of your students is a year-long responsibility and not only reserved for identified months like Black History or Pride month.
+Honoring and acknowledging the identities of your students is a year-long responsibility and not only reserved for identified months like Black History Month or Pride Month.
 Use your curriculum to help all students see themselves in art by introducing them to a diverse group of artists and artwork.
-Provide choice and options for prompts with all of your projects to increase engagement and help all students connect with their art.
-When you limit students to one prompt, you’re assuming every student has a positive connection, and you might be unaware of potential triggers.
+Provide choice and options for prompts with all of your projects to increase engagement and help as many students as possible connect with their art.
+When you limit students to one prompt, you’re assuming every student has a positive connection and you might be unaware of potential triggers.
 For example, the concept of memories can sound positive, but not for students with trauma.

 Rather than focusing on the students in your room, consider who is missing and try to identify potential barriers blocking their access.
 One approach is to compare how your art student population aligns with the rest of the building and identify any gaps.
 You could also review any policies or practices to see how those could be unintentionally blocking access for students.
 For example, lab or material fees could be impacting your students with financial struggles.
 Or if art is scheduled at the same time as reading or a support class, those students are now prevented access.
-Once you have recognized a potential barrier, strategize the best approach for change, including supporting data and support from your administration.
+Once you have recognized a potential barrier, strategize the best approach for change and include supporting data for your administration.

 Proactively making your classroom accessible and inclusive for students with special needs can send a more welcoming message to a whole population of students.
 Start by making sure your physical space is open and free of clutter to help students with physical challenges better navigate your room.
 Then, review your curriculum and develop new projects through a lens of universal design, which includes common accommodations in the lesson construction.
 Once you’re prepped and ready, meet with your administrator and a special education representative to share your enthusiasm and preparations for teaching all students.